It’s the worst thing ever to see that your site has lost traffic.

 Fun fact: Now the average amount of words that articles on Google’s first page have are 2,000+ words.

-Backlink trackers like Linkody is perfect for this.
+Backlink trackers like Linkody are perfect for this.

 Then to select a link for disavowal, click on the gear icon on the right drop-down menu:

 You can either choose Disavow link or Disavow domain.

 Use the Disavow domain option if there are many links from the same domain and the domain seems spammy and harmful.
 In most cases, we would advise disavowing the whole domain.

 When you disavow the backlink, an icon will appear to the right:

 And if you are struggling to figure out which backlinks are bad backlinks – here are 44 SEO experts sharing their best advice on which backlinks to Disavow.

 If you don’t think you could brag how awesome your site’s content is – well, it’s not good.

 And so you should audit your content: